Guide to the best action cameras

 Our blog continues to grow thanks to you, our readers.
 This post may contain affiliate links, which means we can earn a small commission if you make a purchase through them, at no extra cost to you.
 This helps us to continue to bring you more and support our work!

 Hello everyone!
-For a while now, I’ve gotten back to writing articles about photography.
-This time, I decided to put together a guide to the best action cameras.
-To be honest, I’ve received quite a few questions on the topic.
-Indeed, it’s very appealing if you’re looking for a small camera that’s light, compact, and easy to carry.
-It’s still different from a camera body, which is much heavier but higher quality.
-It’s also different from a smartphone, which is ideal for travelers to bring back memories.
-For our part, we had an action camera in Asia and used it often during our trips (GoPro).
+I’ve been getting back into photography articles lately.
+This time, I wanted to put together a guide to the best action cameras.
+To be honest, I’ve had quite a few questions about this topic.
+And I can see why: if you’re looking for a small camera that’s light, compact, and easy to carry, an action cam is very tempting.
+It’s still a different tool from a camera body, which is much heavier but usually delivers better image quality.
+It’s also different from a smartphone, which is often ideal for travelers who simply want to bring home memories.
+For our part, we used an action camera a lot during our trip through Asia (a GoPro).

-So whether you’re looking to replace your action camera with a more modern model or it’s your first time, I’ve put together a selection of the best action cameras right now.
-I’ll let you discover them!
-By the way, even though these cameras are compact, consider an appropriate camera bag : always handy for carrying and protecting your gear!
+So, whether you want to replace your current action camera with a more recent model or you’re buying your first one, I’ve put together a selection of the best action cameras right now.
+Let’s take a look!
+And by the way, even though these cameras are compact, it’s still worth thinking about an appropriate camera bag: always handy for carrying and protecting your gear!

-If you would like to browse other accessories, we have put together a comprehensive guide to the best iPads on the market right now.
+If you’d like to browse other accessories, we’ve also put together a comprehensive guide to the best iPads on the market right now.

 The best action cameras right now

-As for its build, it’s ultramodern with a magnetic mount, possible voice control, and DJI Mimo/DJI Studio software integration.
-Stabilization relies on RockSteady and HorizonSteady (like the brand’s drones).
-In terms of image quality, the 1-inch and f/1.9 deliver nice low-light rendering and a stated dynamic range of 13,5 IL.
-In 4K/120 (Boost mode, 170°), the action rendering is smooth.
-In 5K/60 single-lens (155°), you keep more of an ultra-wide style, perfect for sports.
-There are also creative functions, as well as software stabilization that curbs flare and shakes well.
+As for its build, it feels very modern, with a magnetic mount, voice control, and DJI Mimo/DJI Studio software integration.
+Stabilization relies on RockSteady and HorizonSteady, as on other DJI products.
+In terms of image quality, the 1-inch imaging system and f/1.9 aperture help with low-light rendering, while DJI claims a dynamic range of 13.5 stops.
+In 4K/120 Boost mode at 170°, action footage is smooth.
+In 5K/60 single-lens mode at 155°, you keep more of an ultra-wide action-camera look, which works well for sports.
+You also get creative tools and software stabilization that handles shake effectively.

-Overall, the Osmo 360 is a nice entry into 360° for DJI!
-It’s a good option for the most demanding creators for travel, sports, motorcycling, events, etc. Honestly, if your priority is 360° with a rather high-end bent, I’m willing to bet you’ll be happy with it!
+Overall, the DJI Osmo 360 is a strong first step into 360° for DJI.
+It’s a good option for demanding creators who film travel, sports, motorcycling, events, and similar content.
+Honestly, if your priority is 360° video with a fairly high-end approach, I think you’ll be very happy with it!

 Insta360 X5

 This action camera is designed above all for field use, with a non-slip coating, gesture and voice control, and tougher glass.
-The ergonomics remain simple to be as intuitive as possible.
+The ergonomics remain simple so the camera stays as intuitive as possible.
 For example, there are no rings, dials, or switches.
-In terms of battery life, it excels in its category: it’s rated at 208 minutes.
-For the image, there’s real progress with the X5: in 8K 360, center sharpness is very good.
+In terms of battery life, it performs very well in its category, with a maximum rating of up to 208 minutes depending on the mode used.
+Image quality is also a real step forward from the X4: in 8K 360, center sharpness is very good.
 In broad daylight, video rendering is natural.
-In low light, the PureVideo + triple AI chip combo improves dynamic range nicely compared to the X4.
+In low light, the PureVideo mode and triple AI chip system improve dynamic range nicely compared to the X4.

 Insta360 X5 action camera

-Ultimately, the X5 camera ticks many boxes: better battery life, solid build, 8K for post-production, and effective stabilization.
-However, it’s not cheap: it’s still an investment… But if you have the budget, you won’t be disappointed!
-It will be your best ally for travel, sports, events, reframing, etc.
+Ultimately, the X5 ticks many boxes: better battery life, solid build quality, 8K for post-production, and effective stabilization.
+However, it isn’t cheap, so it’s still an investment.
+But if you have the budget, I don’t think you’ll be disappointed.
+It can be a great ally for travel, sports, events, reframing, and more.

-Build-wise, it offers an improved pendant, adhesive plates, and a cap clip, all to multiply angles.
-It brings an important change: there’s no longer built-in storage, but a microSD card up to 2 TB.
-Its battery life remains decent: about 70 minutes.
-Its compactness and weather sealing are real assets for taking it hiking, BMX riding, or underwater.
-In terms of image, the GO Ultra offers good definition and a good recording frame rate, with AI processing.
+Build-wise, it comes with an improved magnetic pendant, adhesive mounts, and a cap clip, all designed to multiply your shooting angles.
+One important change is that there’s no longer built-in storage: instead, you use a microSD card up to 2 TB.
+Battery life remains decent, at about 70 minutes for the standalone camera.
+Its compact size and weather sealing are real assets for hiking, BMX, hands-free vlogging, or underwater use.
+In terms of image quality, the GO Ultra offers good definition and a solid frame rate, with AI processing to help.
 PureVideo mode improves sharpness and brightness in low light.
-Active HDR controls contrast up to 4K/30 fps.
-Plus, the app has been updated: automatic editing, transitions, effects, music, overlays of sports data (GPS and speed, for example).
+Active HDR helps control contrast up to 4K/30 fps.
+The app has also been updated with automatic editing, transitions, effects, music, and sports-data overlays, such as GPS and speed.

-In summary, the GO Ultra presents itself as an interesting, compact alternative to classic action cams.
-It adapts well to hands-free vlogs, sports, vacations, and social networks.
-For my part, I find that this camera offers many possibilities at a price that remains reasonable.
-As is often the case with Insta360, you’ll find this camera in two packs: Standard and Adventure.
-As you can imagine, the second is much more complete with accessories like a selfie stick, a case, a second battery, etc.
+In summary, the GO Ultra is an interesting, compact alternative to classic action cams.
+It works well for hands-free vlogs, sports, vacations, and social media.
+For my part, I think this camera offers a lot of possibilities at a price that still feels reasonable for what it does.
+As is often the case with Insta360, it comes in several bundles, including the Standard Bundle and more complete creator-focused kits.
+As you can imagine, the more complete versions add useful accessories for shooting, mounting, and extending your setup.

 Insta360 Ace Pro 2

-On sale since May 2025, the Insta360 Ace Pro 2 positions itself as an action cam that leans on AI to rival the GoPro Hero 13 Black and DJI Osmo Action 5 Pro.
-It keeps the 1/1,3″ sensor paired with a 13 mm f/2,6 and can shoot up to 8K, and even pushes slow motion in 4K up to 120 fps.
-Nothing to complain about in terms of form factor: it hasn’t changed from the previous version, still just as compact and light.
+Introduced in October 2024, the Insta360 Ace Pro 2 positions itself as an AI-powered action cam designed to rival GoPro and DJI’s flagship models.
+It keeps a 1/1.3-inch sensor paired with a 13 mm f/2.6 Leica SUMMARIT lens, records up to 8K/30, and pushes slow motion in 4K up to 120 fps.
+Nothing to complain about in terms of form factor: it remains compact and light, in the same spirit as the previous version.

-As for its build, there are a few changes, such as the removable windscreen, sturdier lens protector, and magnetic mount.
-This camera has a single screen, tilting 180° for vlogging.
-However, we still note the absence of internal storage (microSD required).
-In terms of image quality, the camera improves: dynamic range is stated at 13,5 IL, 8K is relevant for reframing, even if stabilization remains limited to Standard mode.
-In the field, the best results are in 4K (60 or 120 fps), with good FlowState.
-In low light, according to user feedback, PureVideo mode is superior to the Hero 13 and the Osmo Action 5 Pro.
-Finally, although battery life is claimed at 180 minutes, in practice it’s closer to 120 minutes.
+As for its build, there are a few useful changes, such as the removable wind guard, sturdier lens protector, and magnetic mount.
+This camera has a single 2.5-inch flip touchscreen for vlogging.
+However, we still note the absence of internal storage, so a microSD card is required.
+In terms of image quality, the camera improves: dynamic range is stated at 13.5 stops, and 8K is useful for reframing, even if stabilization remains limited in that mode.
+In the field, the best results are still in 4K, especially at 60 or 120 fps, with good FlowState stabilization.
+In low light, PureVideo remains one of the Ace Pro 2’s strongest arguments.
+Finally, although battery life is claimed at up to 180 minutes, in practice it will depend heavily on the shooting mode used.

 Insta360 Ace Pro 2 action camera

-Ultimately, the Insta360 Ace Pro 2 is a very good alternative to GoPro and DJI.
-It offers excellent 4K quality.
-It’s ideal for vlogging, motorcycling, sports, travel, and light underwater use.
-However, if you shoot at night and have high demands, keep in mind that the photo mode is less convincing.
-Note that the camera is available in different packs: Standard, Deluxe, and Creator.
-If you’re already equipped, the Standard is sufficient.
-Otherwise, to be safe, the other two packs include: batteries, a microSD, etc.
+Ultimately, the Insta360 Ace Pro 2 remains a very good alternative to GoPro and DJI.
+It offers excellent 4K quality and works well for vlogging, motorcycling, sports, travel, and light underwater use.
+However, if you shoot a lot at night and have high expectations, keep in mind that photo mode is less convincing than video.
+The camera is available in several bundles.
+If you already have accessories, the Standard Bundle may be enough.
+Otherwise, the more complete kits are worth considering, especially if you need extra batteries, mounts, or a microSD card.

 Determine the main use

-To start, it’s essential to list your most frequent scenes: travel, vlog, diving, fast sports, night shoots, motorcycle/car… Depending on that, your choice will follow.
-For example, for an extreme sport, prioritize effective stabilization and horizon lock.
+To start, list the scenes you shoot most often: travel, vlogs, diving, fast sports, night footage, motorcycle or car videos, and so on.
+Your choice should follow from there.
+For extreme sports, prioritize effective stabilization and horizon lock.
 For vlogging, good sound and a front screen are important.
-In water, take a close look at native waterproofing or the presence of a housing, and whether the buttons are easy to operate.
-If you’re used to reframing, I recommend turning to 360 cameras.
-Finally, if you’re mainly looking for crisp results and files that are easy to edit, you can stick with a simple, classic action camera.
-It will do the job just fine!
+In the water, look closely at native waterproofing or whether you need a housing, and check whether the buttons are easy to use.
+If you often reframe your footage afterward, I recommend looking at 360 cameras.
+Finally, if you mainly want crisp results and files that are easy to edit, a simple, classic action camera can still do the job very well!

 Sensor size plays an essential role in dynamic range and low-light rendering.
-Simply put, the larger the sensor, the crisper and more nuanced the image.
-In addition, if the lens is bright, with good ISO management, noise remains limited in low light.
-Also look at highlight handling and whether noise reduction is well balanced.
+Simply put, the larger the sensor, the more detail and nuance the camera can usually capture.
+If the lens is bright and ISO is well managed, noise also stays more controlled in low light.
+It’s also worth looking at highlight handling and whether noise reduction remains balanced.

 Resolution, frame rate, and bit rate

-4K at 60 fps is the best balance for your action scenes.
-To create slow motion, you’ll simply need to go up to 120, or even 240 fps.
-In 5K, you’ll be able to crop while keeping good sharpness when you export in 4K.
-However, don’t look only at the “K”; also look at the bit rate (Mbps).
-If it’s high, it really makes a difference on textures like water, grass, and snow.
-Not to mention that, on the codec side, H.265/HEVC compresses better than H.264.
+For most action scenes, 4K at 60 fps is still the best balance.
+To create slow motion, you’ll need to go up to 120 or even 240 fps.
+In 5K or 8K, you can crop while keeping good sharpness when exporting in 4K.
+However, don’t look only at the “K”; also check the bit rate in Mbps.
+A higher bit rate can make a real difference on textures like water, grass, and snow.
+On the codec side, H.265/HEVC also compresses more efficiently than H.264.

 Audio: microphone, wind reduction, and accessories

-We don’t necessarily think about it at first, but sound is very important.
-I recommend prioritizing more-than-decent stereo mics and good wind reduction.
-For example, the presence of a windscreen makes a difference outdoors.
-For a polished vlog, a mic input and a wireless receiver are must-haves.
+It’s not always the first thing we think about, but sound matters a lot.
+I recommend prioritizing solid stereo microphones and good wind reduction.
+A windscreen, for example, can make a real difference outdoors.
+For a more polished vlog, a mic input or wireless receiver support quickly becomes essential.

 Ergonomics, screens, and mobile app

-A front screen greatly facilitates selfie-style framing, while a rear touchscreen is handy for settings.
-Indeed, presets by activity save time.
-Not to mention voice control, which helps a lot depending on the shooting conditions.
-Once the clips are shot, the mobile app should be efficient for transfer and editing.
-As a bonus, equipment like the remote control, Quick Capture, and settings lock help avoid accidental changes.
-It’s always useful, believe me!
+A front screen makes selfie-style framing much easier, while a rear touchscreen is handy for settings.
+Activity presets can also save a lot of time.
+Voice control is another useful feature, especially when your hands are busy or the camera is mounted out of reach.
+Once your clips are shot, the mobile app should make transfer and editing quick and painless.
+Extras like a remote control, Quick Capture, and settings lock can also help avoid accidental changes.
+Believe me, that’s always useful!

 Durability, waterproofing, and temperature